danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

   <em>(Qingyan Guo et al. 2023)</em>
 </div>

-**Summary of Results:**

-**Performance on Datasets:**

-- On the SST-5 dataset, EVOPROMPT using GA outperforms its DE variant.
- On the Subj dataset, the DE variant of EVOPROMPT performs better.

-**Selection Strategies:**

-- GA's selection strategy prioritizes prompts with higher scores for generating new prompts, making it more likely to explore around the current best solutions.
-- DE, selects each prompt in the population as a basic prompt and chooses two additional prompts at random.
+## Summary of Results:

+**Dataset Performance:**

+- EvoPrompt(GA) performs slightly better for sentiment analysis.
+(SST-5 dataset)
+- EvoPrompt(GA) is superior at question answering (SUBJ dataset)

 **Scenario-Based Recommendations:**

-When the initial manual prompts are of high quality, as in the SST-5 dataset, GA tends to perform better.
-The GA variant benefits from high-quality starting points and optimizes further from there.
+- Use GA when the initial manual prompts are of high quality.
-DE is recommended when the existing prompts are of poor quality, as in the Subj dataset.
-DE has a higher likelihood of escaping local optima, which led to a remarkable 25% improvement in performance over manual prompts in the case of the Subj dataset.

-**Local Optima:**

-- GA is prone to getting trapped in local optima when starting from poor-quality prompts.
-- DE is better at escaping local optima, thanks to its selection strategy and well-designed evolutionary operators.
+- Use DE when the initial prompts are poor, as it's better at escaping local optima.

-**In summary, we suggest choosing EVOPROMPT (GA) when several high-quality prompts already exist, and choosing EVOPROMPT (DE) otherwise.**

-# Demonstration of EvoPrompt(GA)!

 ## Discussion Questions:
 *As we can see from the demonstration, there was no need to interact with any model parameters or gradients.
 Can anyone think of any benefits this may provide?*

 ![Alt Text](https://media.giphy.com/media/26FfieBFKHaHCivte/giphy.gif)

-- Model Improvement without additional training: EvoPrompt is a more data-driven approach to using the tool which was developed which improves results.
+- Model Improvement without additional training: EvoPrompt is a more data-driven approach to using the tool which was already  in production that improves results.
-- Black-box Utilization: This feature enables EVOPROMPT to work with LLMs as black-box entities, meaning it can be applied to a variety of pre-trained models without needing specific adaptations.
+- Black-box Utilization: This feature enables EvoPrompt to work with LLMs as black-box entities, meaning it can be applied to a variety of pre-trained models without needing specific adaptations.
 - Speed and Efficiency: Not having to backpropagate or update the neural network parameters might make the algorithm faster and more computationally efficient in certain scenarios.

 *What are the implications for the need to have a scoring metric mean for this the usage of this algorithm?*